Sklavit/warp-llm-coding-experiments/README.md

 Testing how good is warp coding on the task of conducting several experiments with LLMs.

+*Note: After 150 prompts with Warp, my free plan was finished.
+I should say, that I experience only a couple of glitches during this time.
+So the overall performance is astonishing.
-*Note: After 150 prompts with Warp, I switched to Claude Code to continue development.*
+Then, I switched to Claude Code to finish the last task in hand and make commits.
+Also, I plan to use Claude to add possibility to stop generation on the fly.*

 This project provides a framework for experimenting with Large Language Models (LLMs), including capabilities to modify tokenizers, layers, and model behavior using a functional programming approach.